-Our goal is to provide a tryout environment that is fair to all players and allows them to demonstrate their abilities to a group of well-qualified evaluators.
-Our evaluators have fastpitch experience and are vetted by the Fastpitch Committee.
-The tryout drills are predetermined and are intended to demonstrate specific skills for the evaluators on a point scale.
-If multiple tryouts are offered, The average score is used if a player chooses to attend both tryout dates.
+Our goal is to provide a tryout environment that is fair to all players and allows them to demonstrate their abilities to a group of well-qualified, independent evaluators.
+Our evaluators have significant fastpitch experience, particularly with tryouts, and are vetted by the MGSA Fastpitch Committee.

 - Friend/Coach Request

 - Age (1st year / 2nd year)

 - Registration Date (the earlier your register, the better the chance that your requests will be taken into consideration)

 All 8U/10U/12U Faspitch players will receive a uniform shirt and socks that are included in your registration fee.

 All players are expected to provide their own black softball pants.